Feminism in Greece

-Shortly after feminist ideology started gaining popularity in the mid-19th and early 20th century in the United Kingdom of Great Britain and Ireland and the United States, and slowly the rest of the world, the movement begun affecting changes to the social and political life of Greece.
-In 1952, Greek women gained the right to vote.
-However, other changes did not come until a few decades later, as with, for example, the introduction of sweeping changes in family law in 1983 (see below).
-Greece signed the Convention on the Elimination of All Forms of Discrimination against Women and ratified it in 1983.

-In the larger cities of Greece, such as Athens, women have a more integrated role in society and the community; however, in the rural areas of Greece there is a strong patriarchal tradition.
-One of the underlying ideas that fuel this structure is that women are "naturally" associated with the domestic area of the workforce, which carries a smaller weight than the larger workforce that men are typically involved in.
+The feminist movement in Greece developed from the 19th Century, with various activists calling for the advancement of political rights and suffrage.
+In Greece, a strong patriarchal tradition exist, particularly in the rural regions.
+In larger cities like Athens, younger women have a more integrated role in society and the community; Only in 1952, did women receive the right to vote, and the right to inherit and keep property, even after marriage.
+In 1983, Greece signed and ratified the Convention on the Elimination of All Forms of Discrimination against Women, and additional rights were granted to women within family law.

 History

 1830-1950

-Kalliroi Parren (1859-1940), born Siganou, also spelled Callirrhoe Parren, is often credited with beginning the feminist movement in Greece with her creation and publication of her newspaper, Ephemeris ton kyrion (Ladies' Journal), in 1887.
+Kalliroi Parren (1859-1940), is often credited with beginning the feminist movement in Greece with her creation and publication of her newspaper, Ephemeris ton kyrion (Ladies' Journal), in 1887.
 Parren's newspaper soon became a hallmark of social change, working as both a forum for promoting progressive ideals and disseminating information.
 Her newspapers influence spanned the decades to come and were of high literary quality, drawing attention to the "women question" and the changing role of women in Greece.
 Parren's vision marked a new era that lasted well into the first half of the twentieth century that emphasized social justice and equality between the sexes and that this began with dramatic social change within the traditional family structure.

 In 1872, Kalliopi Kehajia (1839-1905) founded the Society for Promoting Women's Education.
 Kalliroi Parren founded the Union for the Emancipation of Women in 1894 and the Union of Greek Women in 1896, although both avoided calls for the controversial cause of women's suffrage.
 The National Council of Greek Women, an umbrella organization for some fifty charity associations for women and children, was founded in 1911.
 Progress on the educational front was achieved with the admission of women to the University of Athens, but it was only in 1920 that Avra Theodoropoulou founded the Greek League for Women's Rights, specifically demanding progress on political rights and suffrage.